rightjs/rightjs-docs/docs/en/goods/behavior.md

 ## Simple Example, :simple

-This use is really simple: Just define a CSS rule and assign events you wish to handle:
+The usage is really simple: Just define a CSS rule and assign events you wish to handle:

     "#todo-list div.item".behave('click', function() {...});